 Later, during the Nazi occupation, here was a small Vilna ghetto.
 Eleven thousand prisoners were held in it for seven weeks only.
 Then it was liquidated following the Nazi order.
 You can find a stone map of the ghetto on the wall of one of the houses.
 It commemorates the terrible fate of the Vilnius Jews.

 Zavel shul is being renovated at the moment

 There is another Synagogue on Geliu street.
 The merchant who owned the building built it in the 19th century.
 He also extended and renovated it many times.
 It was operating till the year 1940 and there was again a warehouse.

 After the war, the synagogue was in a state of disrepair.
 It was in such a state until recently.
 Recently, the Jewish community and Vilnius Municipality started the renovation activities.
 Currently, it’s renovated from outside.
 There is an ongoing renovation inside the building as well.
 But we still do not know how it will be used for when the works will be completed.

-All in all, it is worth having Jewish Vilnius city tour or to spend 3 days in Vilnius and visiting the landmarks mentioned above.
+All in all, it is worth having a Jewish Vilnius city tour or spending 3 days in Vilnius and visiting the landmarks mentioned above.
 Looking forward to seeing you in Vilnius.

 You can find other 6 reasons to visit Lithuania.